george24601/george24601.github.io/_posts/2019/2019-11-04-how-people-stuck.md

 * Need to attend to details.
 Communicate timely what is accomplished, setback, challenges, decisions make
   * Push it before being asked, and provide details if necessary
 * Professional verbal, written, and body communication in front of the senior management.
-Can you present to the peers of seniro management alone?
+Can you present to the peers of senior management alone?
 * When you are asked to do something by your manager.
 Either do it or say you don't want to do it.
 Just don't fail to do it